raspberrypilearning/catch-the-bus/en/step_2.md

 You want the bus to be in its start position when you run your project.
 To do this you use a `when green flag clicked`{:class="block3events"} block which runs the blocks underneath it when you click on the green flag above the stage.

 --- task ---
-Make sure the **Scratch Tour Bus** sprite is selected in the Sprite list below the Stage.
+Make sure the **City Bus** sprite is selected in the Sprite list below the Stage.

 Drag a `when green flag clicked`{:class="block3events"} block from the `Events`{:class="block3events"} Blocks menu to the Code area.